SiriDB/grafana-siridb-http-example/README.md

 siridb-admin -u sa -p siri -s localhost:9003 new-replica -d tutorialdb -U iris -P siri -S localhost:9000 --pool 1 --force
 ```

-The dashboard should show the forth server with status ***synchronizing***
+The dashboard should show the fourth server with status ***synchronizing***
 ![alt Grafana synchronizing](/png/grafana-synchronizing.png?raw=true)

-From this point it should be rather easy to create you own Grafana Dashboard by using a SiriDB database.
+From this point on it should be rather easy to create you own Grafana Dashboard by using a SiriDB database.
 As an example we will add two extra graphs for Disk IO counters.

 It might be helpful to test SiriDB queries.
 We can do this by using the running SiriDB HTTP webserver.